-Football transfer season is in full swing.
+Football transfer season is open.
 But rather than speculate on the seemingly endless series of rumours, closed-door meetings and subsequent deals which influence what we see on the pitch, our blog highlights how the average salary in the UK has risen in the past year, sharing top tips to help you negotiate a pay rise with your employer.

 The art of salary negotiation is a key career skill that will help you throughout your working life, whether you’re looking for a new job or aspiring to move up within the ranks in your current role.
 According to research published in Recruitment Grapevine, the average salary for multiple sectors across the UK hasrisen by an average of 7.6 percent in 2018.
 Does this increase apply to your current job?

 If not, here’s our top tips to negotiate the pay rise you deserve from your current employer:

 1. Research the average salary in the UK for your job

 Negotiating a salary increase is primarily about your value.
 Get an idea of what the average salary in the UK looks like for your specific role through speaking to industry peers who work similar jobs to you in the same sector and in similar companies.
 You could also take a look at company websites such as Glassdoor, as well as various job boards, salary calculators and salary surveys.
 Recruitment agencies in the UK – ehem – are also a wealth of knowledge and insight when it comes to the average salary in the UK and what you should be earning.